 - Studying abroad usually requires two letters of recommendation, so it’s good to start identifying individuals who can speak to your academic qualifications as well as your ability to be successful during an international experience.

 - The summer before your sophomore year would also be a great time to take some of your KU Core courses abroad.
 Applications for these programs are usually due March 1st, so visit the Study Abroad Info Center early in the spring semester to learn more about your options.

 - Sophomore or Junior year is a common time for students to pursue a study abroad program.

 - You can take a combination of PHIL major courses, PHIL elective courses, minor requirements, and/or KU Core requirements during your time abroad.
 Your academic advisor can help you to determine which courses to target for your study abroad experience.

 - Summer internships abroad are a great way to gain valuable professional experience in a unique location.
 There are several locations to choose from, and you can participate in these internships the summer after your sophomore or junior year.

 - If you plan to study abroad as a senior, you should first meet with an academic advisor prior to applying for a program to make sure that you are on track to complete all your degree requirements.

 To help you get started on your search, here are some recommended programs for Philosophy.
-We also encourage you to visit the Study Abroad Info Center to meet with a Peer Advisor to discuss your interests and learn more about available options.
+We also encourage you to visit the study abroad Info Center for drop-in advising to meet with a Peer Advisor to discuss your interests and learn more about available options.